 All Purpose Flour: My preferred brand is King Arthur.
 The quality is unmatched!

-Leavener: A combo of baking powder and baking soda keep these cookies super soft but still chewy.
+Leaveners: A combo of baking powder and baking soda keep these cookies super soft, but still chewy.

-Non-Dairy Chocolate Chips: Last but certainly no least, these non dairy Vegan Pumpkin Chocolate Chip Cookies need chocolate chips!
+Non-Dairy Chocolate Chips: Last but certainly not least, plenty of chocolate chips.

 How to Find Vegan Chocolate Chips

-Or, store these Vegan Pumpkin Chocolate Chip Cookies in an airtight container at room temp for up to 4 days.
+To store these Vegan Pumpkin Chocolate Chip Cookies, place them in an airtight container and leave at room temperature for up to 4 days.

 Looking for More Cookie Recipes to Try?